 - 2.4.3.
 Any change of boat or internal parts of the engine, after the time trial begins will entail the driver starting in last position on the start pontoon.
 Any engine changed after the time trials will be sealed by the UIM Technical Commissioner and will be checked for legality and the driver will start in last position on the start pontoon. - 2.4.4.
-If more than one boat is relegated to the end of the start pontoon, their position will be determined by qualification time i.e.: slowest qualification time, last on the grid, 2nd slowest 2nd to last on the grid etc. - 2.4.5.
+If more than one boat is relegated to the end of the start pontoon, their position will be determined by qualification time i.e.: slowest qualification time, last on the grid, 2nd slowest 2nd to last on the grid - 2.4.4.1 If two (or more) boats have the same best lap time during the timed trials, these boats will be awarded start positions based on the better of their second-best times, and so on. - 2.4.5.
 There should be a minimum of one hour between the practice and the qualifying session. - 2.4.5.1 For free practice.
 In which case the Commissioner will reserve the right at any time to prevent boats leaving the jetty to participate in timed trials depending on the amount of traffic already on the circuit.